ContainerHQ/arkis-api-docs/source/includes/_cluster.md

 name  | (required) A user provided name for the cluster strategy | (optional) A user provided strategy for the cluster (e.g. `spread`, `binpack` or `random`, default: `spread`)

-If not specified by the user, the default strategy of a cluster will be set to `spread`.

 ## Get an existing cluster

 ```http